flowlang-exe/FlowLang/docs/types.md

 }
 ```

-**Sigils don't enforce structure yet** —
+**Sigils enforce structure** —
-but they act as documentation, guidance, and warnings to future you.
+they act as documentation, guidance, and warnings to future you.

 ---